Using EVA Foam for Cosplay For the First Time

 Part 2: Choosing the right supplies for your project

-When you purchase EVA foam, it will typically come in long rolled-up sheets.
+When you purchase EVA foam, it will come in long rolled-up sheets.
 You can get the material in different thicknesses ranging from about 2mm to 12mm.
-The thinnest sizes will be used to add intricate details to your costume or create add-ons to other parts of the costume.
-The 6mm-8mm sheets are typically best for creating sturdy armor that is still flexible enough to mold into your desired shapes.
-And, the thickest pieces are more often used for props.
+The thinnest sizes will be used to add intricate details to your costume or create add-ons.
+The 6mm-8mm sheets are typically best for creating sturdy armor that is still flexible enough to mold.
+The thickest pieces are more often used for props.

 Craft foam, which you can commonly find as a kid’s crafting tool, is also a type of EVA foam that can be used for some simple armor elements (such as arm bracers).